jingchengpang/jingchengpang.github.io/_pages/about.md

 [[Back to top](#top)]

 ## Recent News
-- 2025.07: I join Huawei (AI Data Department) as an AI Researcher, focusing on building Damain Agent with RL and LLMs.
+- 2025.07: I join Huawei (AI Data Department) as an AI Researcher, focusing on building Domain Agent with RL and LLMs.
 - 2025.06: [ASRE](https://ieeexplore.ieee.org/document/10982133) (for RL optimization) and [LaMSeI](https://openreview.net/forum?id=nnlmcxYWlV) (for LLM application) are accepted by TNNLS and TMLR, respectively.
 - 2025.03: Invited talk at HUAWEI Jiaxian Community (稼先社区).
 Topic: Exploration on Intelligent Agent System based on RL and LLMs [[slides](/files/slides/jiaxian_slides.pdf)].
 - 2025.01: [ReViWo](https://openreview.net/forum?id=vJwjWyt4Ed) for robotics manipulation under viewpoint disturbance, is accepted by ICLR 2025.